bowen0701/bowen0701.github.io/about.md

 permalink: /about/
 ---

-I am a Machine Learning Scientist at [Zalando](https://en.zalando.de/), working on machine learning research/engineering and building machine learning products, currently focusing on Recommendation Systems.
+I am a Machine Learning Research Engineer at [Zalando](https://en.zalando.de/), working on machine learning research/engineering and building machine learning products, currently focusing on Recommendation Systems.

 For brief CV please refer to my [LinkedIn profile](https://www.linkedin.com/in/bowenli0701/).
 The best email address to contact me is bowen0701 at gmail.com.